as

 Troubleshooting

-This section contains troubleshooting information to help you identify, isolate, and resolve issues you might encounter while integrating A3L Authentication.
+This section contains troubleshooting information to help you identify, isolate, and resolve issues you might encounter when integrating A3L Authentication.

 Build fails for apps with minimum Android API level 20 or lower

-If your app needs to support API level 20 or lower and multidex isn't enabled, it's possible your build could fail.
+If your app must support API level 20 or lower and multidex isn't enabled, it's possible your build could fail.
 To solve this issue, enable multidex for your app by following the guidelines in the Android developer documentation to Enable multidex.

-Google Sign-In pop-up isn't shown after clicking Sign In
+Google Sign-In pop-up doesn't show after clicking Sign In

-After authentication, Custom Tab is redirected to Google homepage
+After authentication, Custom Tab redirects to Google homepage

 If after authentication, the user is redirected to the Google homepage and not back to the app, you might have misconfigured your manifest placeholder.
-You must provide the Android client ID prefix in the manifest placeholder inside the build.gradle file.
+Provide the Android client ID prefix in the manifest placeholder inside the build.gradle file.
 For instructions, see Add A3L Authentication SDK to your project.

 Unable to initialize A3L Authentication